rowanlea/Consequences/README.md

 - "Please enter the consequence of their actions"

 ## The Task
-The aim of the challenge is to create a websocket client to connect to a pre-established server that allows the user to play the game.
+The aim of the challenge is to create a game client using the Websockets protocol to connect to a pre-established server, that allows a user to play the game by entering their own inputs and displaying the responses the server sends back.

 ## Inputs/Outputs
 For the server to work successfully there are a few steps you need to follow with the information you send to the server.